 Most other efficiency programs target retrofits.
-These are measures that replace working equipment that would have run indefinitely or be later replaced on failure with similar efficiency equipment.
-Retrofit measures tend to save more per year than replace-on-failure because existing working equipment tends to be less efficient than the new alternatives.
+These are measures that replace working equipment that would have run for an indeterminant amount of time.
+Retrofit measures tend to save more per year than replace-on-failure because the working equipment in place (which serves as the baseline) tends to be less efficient than the new alternatives.
 Lighting measures traditionally have been considered retrofits.